Exeter Chiefs director of rugby Rob Baxter

 I would have liked to see Rob Baxter take charge of England, says Moody

-But winner ‘Mad Dog' says rewarding Jones with an extended contract for leading the team to a third Webb Ellis final was fairly inevitable on the back of his achievements so far.
+But winner ‘Mad Dog’ says rewarding Jones with an extended contract for leading the team to a third Webb Ellis was fairly inevitable on the back of his achievements so far.

-He has enjoyed a 78 per ent win ratio in the post since taking charge in 2015 and England's revival helped persuade the RFU to retain his service, despite some ex-players criticising him for failing to give more fresh young faces their opportunity, with one or two such as Kyran Bracken and Matthew Perry calling for him to be replaced.
+He has enjoyed a 78 per ent win ratio in the post since taking charge in 2015 and England’s Six Nations revival helped persuade the RFU to retain his service, despite some ex-players criticising him for failing to give more fresh young faces their opportunity, with one or two such as Kyran Bracken and Matthew Perry calling for him to be replaced.

 But ex-Leicester and forward Moody said: “There are some quality coaches in the Premiership and had the RFU decided to let Eddie go my choice would have been Baxter.